Lilab-SNNU/CircCode2/README.md

 - Candidate circRNA sequences (fasta format)
 - rRNA sequences (fasta format)
 - Ribosome profiling data (sra format)
-- circRNA annotation file (txt format): This gtf file should be like this type(make by yourself), samples and gene_id are optional, you can input NaN if you don't need.
+- circRNA annotation file (txt format): This gtf file should be like this type(make by yourself), samples and gene_id are optional, you can input NaN if you don't need it.

 ```